 - If the crime constitutes a danger to the community.

-Barriers that could prevent you from obtaining asylum do not necessarily prevent the granting of retention or CAT protection.
+Barriers that might prevent asylum are not necessarily prevented from being granted withholding or CAT protection.

-Proving eligibility for withholding is more difficult than for asylum because:
+Proving eligibility for withholding of removal is more difficult than for asylum because:

-- A probability of persecution in the future in your country must be demonstrated beyond doubt.
+- A likelihood of future persecution in your country must be demonstrated beyond doubt;

-- You need to present objective and convincing evidence.
+- It is necessary to submit objective and convincing evidence.
 This includes official evidence from reputable organizations and individuals confirming the likelihood of being persecuted.

-It is another form of relief alternate to applying for withholding of removal and asylum.
-The Convention Against Torture (CAT) is also requested by people who fear returning to their country for:
+This is another alternative form of relief to applying for withholding of removal and asylum.
+Individuals under the Convention Against Torture (CAT) request it because they fear returning to their country for:

 - Fear of being tortured; and

-- Fear of being imprisoned, punished or assassinated by the government or powerful groups that act with their consent.
+- Fear of being imprisoned, punished or killed by the government or powerful groups acting with their consent.